Machine-Information-Interoperability/UA-CloudPublisher/README.md

 For the multi-topic REST API (`/api/publishing`), set `MultiTopicPublishingApiKey` in `settings/settings.json` to require `Authorization: Bearer <key>`.

+## Publishing API

+The Publishing API (`/api/publishing`) manages multi-topic publishing registrations at runtime.
+It allows clients to start publishing a `publishednodes.json` payload to a specific broker topic and to stop publishing later by registration key.

+- `POST /api/publishing/publishednodes?topic=<topic>[&registrationKey=<key>]` registers and starts publishing for that topic.
+- `DELETE /api/publishing/publishednodes/{registrationKey}` removes one registration and stops topic publishing when the last registration for that topic is removed.

+The API is available when `EnableMultiTopicPublishing` is enabled.
+If `MultiTopicPublishingApiKey` is set in settings, requests must include `Authorization: Bearer <key>`.

 ## PublishedNodes.json File Format

 (All intervals must be specified in milliseconds)